-A photo collection of Mighty Girls honoring the women who fought for our right to vote.
+A photo collection of Mighty Girls who honored the suffragists who fought for women's right to vote this Halloween!

 On Halloween, many Mighty Girls took the opportunity to honor their heroes — and encourage adults to exercise their hard-earned right to vote this Election Day!
 These Mighty Girls dressed up as suffragists, or suffragettes as they were often called in Britain, paying tribute to the bold women who fought for women's right to vote.
 In America, the fight for the vote lasted for over 70 years, and countless women struggled, protested, and were imprisoned for the cause.
 As suffrage leader Lucy Burns, who served more jail time than any other American suffragist, once observed: "I think we have done all this for women, and we have sacrificed everything we possessed for them, and now let them fight for it now."